 I learned later that wonder is key.
 Being with my children helped me realize that.
 I have it in my power to give them opportunities for wonder.
 I’m lucky to have kids who share my passion for trying new things.
 We all experience the joy together and this creates the framework for happiness that is working for me.

 Now I’m looking forward to time of full-time travel and full-time wonder.
 If this is when I’m happiest, I want to optimize my life for it.

 Why Did You Move Here?

 Our family moved to the Austin, TX area in February 2017!
 When we meet new people, they almost always ask pointedly, “Did you move here for a job?” or more generally, “Why did you move here?”
 If you didn’t know, there are a lot of people moving to Austin.
 It has been the trend for a few years and is projected to continue for quite some time.
 Well, we didn’t exactly move here for a job.
-Jeremy was working remotely and I have a network marketing business, so we decided to leverage that flexibility and move to a place that we thought would make both of us happy and would make a good place to raise our young family.
+Jeremy, my husband, was working remotely and I have a network marketing business, so we decided to leverage that flexibility and move to a place that we thought would make both of us happy and would make a good place to raise our young family.
 That surprises most people.
-We are very lucky to be living in this “alternative” fashion, such that we can choose where we live instead of having that imposed on us.
+We are very privileged to be living in this “alternative” fashion, such that we can choose where we live instead of having that imposed on us.
 That is a luxury that many, many people don’t have.
 I hope that will become more available and a cultural norm.

 How Did You Choose Austin?